 Our motto is, in essence, our mission.

-“Reaching” means that our efforts begin with outreach, seeking out those juveniles in our community that are hurting and in need of a guiding hand.
+“Reaching” means that our efforts begin with outreach, seeking out those juveniles and families in our community that are hurting and in need of a guiding hand.
 We reach out directly to young people and also have outreach assistance from others in our community including neighbors, other non-profits, social workers, school administrators, business leaders, religious workers, police officers and even court systems.
 Wherever and however we find these youth in need of intervention, we try to help.
 We also work with the local court system to provide services to perpetrators of domestic violence.